up9inc/mockintosh/Roadmap.md

 1. Dataset support
 1. Automatic CORS
 1. Ability to refer to external files containing request _and_ response bodies
+      - make it secure by disallowing files outside mock config hierarchy
+1. Clear status in log on which service addresses are listened to

 ## Milestone N

 1. base64-encoded body strings, for binary responses
 1. SSL support
+1. Ability to match request body by regexp

 ## Milestone N